-Predicting loan performance accurately at loan inception is important, and we are satisfied with the results achieved over the last ten years.
+Predicting loan performance accurately at loan inception is important, and we are satisfied with the results achieved over the last eleven years.
 We estimate that a 100-basis-point change in the collection rate impacts the return on capital by only 30-50 basis points.
-As a result, even the loans we originated in 2001, when actual collection results lagged our forecast by 290 basis points, were still profitable.
-That we have been able to avoid originating unprofitable loans over the last ten years, including the years impacted by the financial crisis, is a significant accomplishment.
+As a result, even the loans we originated in 2001-for which the latest collection forecast lagged our initial forecast by 310 basis points-still have been profitable.
+That we have been able to avoid originating unprofitable loans over the last eleven years, including the years impacted by the financial crisis, is a significant accomplishment.